Hooks

 3. The context.request factory runs and the server attaches ctx.gate when the blueprint declares one.

-5. Route hooks run and add route-specific context.
+4. Route hooks run and add route-specific context such as auth or tenancy.
 After every hook, the server re-attaches the gate so policies always see the current identity.

 6. The route runs: the bound use case or the full handle implementation.